Mar 172025

 According to descendants, Patrick Hayde was born circa 1830 in Co Tipperary and emigrated to America in the early 1850s.

-The most likely baptism record is that of a Patrick Hayde in the parish of Drangan, Tipperary in 1832.
+The most likely baptism record is that of a Patrick Hayde in the parish of Fethard, Tipperary in 1832.
 He was the son of James and Mary Fitzgerald.
-They lived in the village of Cloran as explained above.
+They lived in the village of Cloran, to the south east of Fethard.
+This family is explained in more detail in the Drangan posts page.

 By 1860 Patrick had married Johanna Lyons, they had started a family and were living in Salisbury, Connecticut.